jonasmcferreira/whiteiron/jhed-wasteland/independent-factions.md

 Locations of more Bloodstones

-To be the faithkeepers of Netrus
+To be the faithkeepers of Netrus - Sammul has to step down and replaced with a Medusa "Greater"

+Build a shrine of Shessaar

 ### Faith

-Consumption and Travel, the great snake leads further and further to the unknown
+Consumption and Travel, the great snake leads further and further to the unknown to feed and to grow and be beyond what your origins are

-### Bloodstones or Red Glass
+### Bloodstones or The Red Glass

 Putting your blood upon the Bloodstone grants a vision, you cannot use any Bloodstone more than once.

+## Giants

+Though the giants are independant Nick has the ability to turn Netrus into a village for giants

-## Ogres
+### Ogres

-Always follows larger Giants
+Always follows larger Giants, names begin with Og-

-### Ograllion

 Og - GutBust
 Og - BloodKnuckle
 Og - BrokenTooth
-Og - PussEye
+Og - DripEye

-Og - SkullEater (wanted)
+#### Og - SkullEater (wanted)

+#### Ograllion